roopereku/SmartAlarm/docs/BuildingPicoNodeBaseWindows.md

   - The file is located in SmartAlarm/docs/
 - Set Download to Always and Reset to Init
 - Click Apply and OK

+### Setup Pico
+- Plug-in Pico usb while pressing BOOTSEL button
+- From <https://github.com/majbthrd/pico-debug/releases> download pico-debug-gimmecache.uf2
+- Copy the downloaded file to Pico
+  - Pico should show as mass storage device in file explorer
+- Now you can click Debug button to build, flash and debug